hsghori/CS-Notes/high-performance-computer-architecture.md

 applied in computer architecture to prevent faults from becoming failures.

-__Checkpointing__ is a common fault tolerance technique where the computer saves the state of the system periodicaly, checks for errors, and if there is an error restore the machine state from the checkpoint.
+__Checkpointing__ is a common fault tolerance technique where the computer saves the state of the system periodically, checks for errors, and if there is an error restore the machine state from the checkpoint.
 This could take a long time which would cause service interruption.
 We can detect the error using __two-way redundancy__ where two modules do the same work and roll back if the results are different.
 We can also use __three-way redundancy__ where three modules do the same work and vote on which answer to choose.
 Two way and three way redundancy are obviously expensive since they require additional hardware.
 In general __N-way redundancy__ is a method where n modules do the same work and vote on the answer to accept.

-N-way redundancy is generaly overkill for memory and storage faults.
+N-way redundancy is generally overkill for memory and storage faults.
 Instead we use __error detection / correction codes__.
 There are a few techniques.
 A parity bit is an extra bit which is the XOR of all the data bits.
 If the fault flips one bit, the parity bit will flip and we know there is a fault.
 An __error correction code__ is a technique which can fix single bit errors and detect two bit errors.
 The hard disk uses more complicated codes